GafferHQ/gaffer/doc/source/GettingStarted/TutorialAssemblingTheGafferBot/index.md

 As Gaffy is looking a bit bland, you should drive the shader with some robot textures:

-1. Create an Appleseed Color Texture node (_Appleseed_ > _Shader_ > _Texture2d_ > *As_color_texture*).
+1. Create an Appleseed Color Texture node (_Appleseed_ > _Shader_ > _Texture2d_ > *asTexture*).

 2. In the _Node Editor_, point the node to the textures:
-    - For the Filename plug, type `${GAFFER_ROOT}/resources/gafferBot/textures/base_COL/base_COL_`.
+    - For the Filename plug, type `${GAFFER_ROOT}/resources/gafferBot/textures/base_COL/base_COL_<UDIM>.tx`.
-    - Set the UDIM plug to _mari_.

-3. In the _Graph Editor_, connect the Appleseed color texture node's ColorOut plug to the Disney Material node's BaseColor plug.
+3. In the _Graph Editor_, connect the Appleseed color texture node's OutputColor plug to the Disney Material node's SurfaceColor plug.
 Gaffy's textures will now drive the color of the surface shader, and the render will update to show the combined results.

     ![](images/viewerRenderTextures.png "Gaffy with textures")